 Some mental health conditions that often co-occur with addiction diagnoses include, but are not limited to:

 - Anxiety disorders

 - Post-traumatic stress disorder

 - Personality disorders

-Hopefully our enhanced understanding of the common genetic, environmental and neural bases of these disorders – and the dissemination of this information – will lead to improved treatments for dual diagnoses and will diminish the social stigma that makes patients reluctant to seek the treatment they need.2
+Correct diagnosis is critical to ensure appropriate and effective recovery.
+Ignorance of or failure to treat a dual diagnosis can jeopardize a patient’s chance of recovery.
+Enhanced understanding of the common genetic, environmental, and neural bases of these disorders will lead to improved treatments for dual diagnoses and will help diminish the social stigma that makes patients reluctant to seek the treatment they need.2

 - Reduced substance use

 - Improved psychiatric symptoms and functioning